 Some Extra Info on What to Do in Canggu

 Looking for some more detailed information when visiting Canggu or wondering about your travel budget for Bali?
-There lots more useful advice located just below!
+There is lots more useful advice located just below!

 How to Get to Canggu